hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ### Assesment

-After discussing the business goal and main requirement with the PO, we first reversed the existing website based on four criteria: design, structure, functionality and value propotion to identify initial problems.
+After discussing the business goal and main requirement with the PO, we first reversed the existing website based on four criteria: design, structure, functionality and value proposition to identify initial problems.

 ![image](https://user-images.githubusercontent.com/72688726/207067786-d1457af5-7ad4-4a6f-ac52-ed21e11de85e.png)

 ### Competivie analysis

-**Open Education Resource(OER)**: Medium, Google Scholar, MIT, Oercommons, BC campus and Europeana are chosen for benchmaking due to the platform type, content, and serivce they offer are very alike to OPENEDU.CH.
-Based on the these five main criteria:  information architecture, navigation, search function, filters and search results, we can further refine the OPENEDU Website.
+**Open Education Resource(OER)**:Medium, Google Scholar, MIT, Oercommons, BC campus and Europeana are chosen for benchmarking due to the platform type, content, and service they offer are very alike to OPENEDU.CH.
+Based on these five main criteria: information architecture, navigation, search function, filters and search results, we can further refine the OPENEDU Website.
 ![image](https://user-images.githubusercontent.com/72688726/207068756-b54f47df-fbd8-42a1-952d-ec6afb40e043.png)

 ### Persona

-In addition, we also create 2 persona to get better understanding how OPENEDU.CH's user probably look like and be able to come up better solutions to tackle their problems
+In addition, we also create 2 personas to get a better understanding how what OPENEDU.CH's users probably look like and be able to come up with better solutions to tackle their problems

 ![img](https://lh4.googleusercontent.com/tvXnuDZW4je6-bG2Kk14wi_B7XNsdMcjJaUXIDHRrtR11v0ajQM5rHymm2g7hwgfXn3LzHA7xWVOTQ8OpZl9hC-eSGM2snHv_ww2bop0_QAl2i3RABl_CnzO7BxmsVkOuNz7T6AxqmTUaw6IrmcMMOxgRfcL6LBRCVEspUgslQ8LYZGYZSFXMOo8PwC1HRvC)